survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 };
 ```

-You can connect this with our configuration like this:
+You can connect this with the configuration like this:

 **webpack.config.js**